Friend

 These poems are reimaginings or translations, perhaps, of three Chinese characters for the words friend (朋 peng2), want (想 xiang3), and sky (天 tian1).

 Jaime Robles is a writer and visual artist.
-She has two collections published by Shearsman Books (UK), Anime Animus Anima (2010) and Hoard (2013).
-She has produced many artist books, including Loup d’Oulipo, Letters from Overseas and Aube/Afternoon.
-Her bookworks are at the University of California, Berkeley, Yale University, and the Oulipo Archive in Paris, among others.
+She has two collections published by Shearsman Books (U.K.), Anime Animus Anima (2010) and Hoard (2013).
+She has produced many artist books, including Loup d’Oulipo, Letters from Overseas, and Aube/Afternoon.
+Her book-works are housed at the University of California, Berkeley, Yale University, and the Oulipo Archive in Paris, among others.